rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 One word: __Predictions__

 It give you the ultimate power.
 Knowing and predicting the future.

+It also give you a framework of assimilating framented informations.

 # What are Lattice Work of mental models ?